pachyderm/docs/content/latest/deploy-manage/manage/cluster-access.md

 ## Create a New Context

-When you deploy a new Pachyderm cluster, a new context that points to the new cluster is created automatically.
+When you deploy a new MLDM cluster, a new context that points to the new cluster is created automatically.

 In addition, you can create a new context by providing your parameters